ereborstudios/smaug/README.md

 # Creating a package

-1. Run `dragonruby package` from your package's directory.
+1. Run `dragonruby package init` from your package's directory.
 2. Edit your package's new `Smaug.toml` file to configure the package.
 3. Add each of the files that are needed for the DragonRuby project.
     ```